amd/ZenDNN/docs/operator/matmul_operator.md

 ## Overview

-This section provides a high-level overview of matrix multiplication (`matmul`) operations with support for FP32, BF16, INT8 data types, and Weight-Only Quantization (WOQ) with S4 weights.
+This section provides a high-level overview of matrix multiplication (`matmul`) operations with support for FP32, BF16, F16 (half-precision), INT8 data types, and Weight-Only Quantization (WOQ) with S4 weights.
 The operator supports optional bias addition and a flexible sequence of post-processing operations such as activation functions (ReLU, GELU, etc.) and binary operations (Add, Mul).
 The support matrix summarizes valid combinations of source, weight, and output data types along with supported operations.
 Practical examples from `matmul_example.cpp` and `batchmatmul_example.cpp` demonstrate these configurations, such as `matmul_relu_f32_kernel_example`, `matmul_mul_silu_mul_f32_kernel_example` (FP32 2D-matmul with activation and binary post-op), `matmul_woq_bf16_kernel_example` (Weight-Only Quantization with BF16 input and S4 weights), and `batch_matmul_relu_bf16_kernel_example` and `batch_matmul_inp2d_relu_f32_kernel_example` which perform batched matmul with activation.

+> **Note:** F16 (half-precision) matmul requires specific ISA support on the CPU.
+It is supported only on platforms with **AVX512-FP16** or **AVX-NE-CONVERT** instructions.
+On unsupported hardware, F16 operations will return `status_t::isa_unsupported` and tests/examples will be gracefully skipped.

 # General MatMul Operation